eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 file Ceylon will first see if a configuration file exists in the `.ceylon` folder of the *parent* folder of the current working directory.
-And before reading *that* one it will see if one exists in *its* parent folder, etc, etc, all the way up to the root of the file system (it will ignore the user's and system configurtation files if it happens to encounter them while traversing the file ssytem).
+And before reading *that* one it will see if one exists in *its* parent folder, etc, etc, all the way up to the root of the file system (it will ignore the user's and system configuration files if it happens to encounter them while traversing the file system).
 This provides us with the possibility to set configuration options for a group of projects.

 ## Configuration file structure